BirchBoy/BirchTF2twitchBot/README.md

     clients to connect to ei. this program.

     Things this program can do at the moment:
-    1.Interact with a twitch chat amd execute preset commands.
+    1.Interact with a twitch chat and execute preset commands.
     2.Interact with the tf2 client using the console.
-In short use any console command that you could**.
+In short use any console command that you could.
+    3.Point system.

     *RCON stands from remote console.
-    **Except faster.

-    To Dos:
+    To-dos:
     1.Needs a tutorial from setup.
-    2.Needs a limit for how many commands someone can send into the bot.
-    4.Needs to add more comments.
+    2.Needs to add more comments.